hpdobrica/digital-garden-public/Git Cherry Pit.md

 date : 18-12-2021
 ---

-To completely delete a commit from a [[Git]] branch you can use the following command:
+To completely delete a commit from a [[Public/Git]] branch you can use the following command:

 ```bash